-As the results show, the approach using embeddings substantially improves classification performance over the benchmark.\footnote{While not strictly modality generalization as described in this survey, some recent intriguing work combines image and text data to perform a variety of complex tasks such as labeling multiple objects in an image (\emph{cf.} \shortciteR{Xu2022}), and \shortciteA{Baevski2022} propose an approach for embedding data features that is designed to be common across speech, image, and text applications.}
+As the results show, the approach using embeddings substantially improves classification performance over the benchmark.\footnote{While not strictly modality generalization as described in this survey, some recent intriguing work combines image and text data to perform a variety of complex tasks such as labeling multiple objects in an image (\emph{cf.} \citep{Xu2022}), and \cite{Baevski2022} propose an approach for embedding data features that is designed to be common across speech, image, and text applications.}

 The next two lines of panel A present results from \cite{Vasu2024}.
 That study compares the ability to classify ImageNet images between two versions of CLIP \citep{Radford2021} using different levels of data quality.
 The baseline version uses web-scraped data from OpenAI with imprecise and coarsely-written captions.
 The enhanced dataset used by the authors uses synthetic and more descriptive captions that were machine-generated separately for each image using a variation of the captioning model by \cite{Yu2022} and developed as part of the DataComp competition for improved CLIP performance \citep{Gadre2023}.\footnote{OpenAI-WIT compared with DataComp-DR from \cite{Vasu2024}.
 ViT-B/16 architecture \citep{Dosovitskiy2020} and input resolution of 224 pixels used in both.} As the results show, the use of greater detail and precision in the captions---even the synthetically generated kind that themselves derive from language-based transformer models---lead to a noticeable improvement in image classification performance.